About Andrea

 Andrea’s story cannot be told in a few paragraphs, but her brief life will forever remain a testament to endurance against adversity, courage against pain, and the remembrance of her ever-present smile against all odds.

 Diagnosed at an early age with Lupus, she continued the busy high school activities with the normalcy of a popular teen.
-She went on to graduate with honors and received her teaching certificate from North Texas State and became an elementary school teacher.
+She went on to graduate with honors and received her teaching certificate from University of North Texas and became an elementary school teacher.
 The eventual loss of both her kidneys due to years of Lupus forced her to continue living with dialysis but never quitting her teaching job.
 When her years-long wait for a kidney transplant ended, she faced the opportunity of a new and normal life with optimism and gratitude.
 The kidney Andrea received was one of two donated from the same donor.
 Both recipients contracted lung cancer less than a year after the transplants.
 Andrea bravely attended the funeral of the second recipient knowing she might face the same fate soon.

 That fate came on April 21, 2013, when Andrea’s soul and struggle left this earth surrounded by all her family.
-She spent so much time that last year of her life at Baylor All Saints Medical Center that after her death, hospital nurses erected a memorial to Andrea’s memory with a cross on a wall on her floor.
-Andrea had two memorial services, the first in Arlington where her school and medical families joined her family in celebrating her life, and another service in Brownwood, where Andrea was born and her family and friends said good bye to her.
+She spent so much time that last year of her life at Baylor All Saints Medical Center that, after her passing, the nurses honored her memory by placing a cross on the wall of her floor.
+Andrea was remembered through two memorial services - one in Arlington, where her school and medical families joined her loved ones in celebrating her life, and another in Brownwood, where she was born and where loved ones gathered to say goodbye.

 ![portrait[2].jpg](https://static.wixstatic.com/media/e42c0c_80a2a3f75082436ba1862db58778e7f5~mv2.jpg/v1/crop/x_21,y_0,w_320,h_512/fill/w_379,h_614,al_c,lg_1,q_80,enc_avif,quality_auto/portrait%5B2%5D.jpg)